 Deck and Porch Safety

-Who can I call if I'm concerned about the porch in my building?
+Who should I call if I'm concerned about a porch in Chicago?

 Do I need to hire a licensed general contractor or can I act as my own general contractor?